Privacy Policy

 No Visitor, User or unappointed third party can access to any other data.

-The staff of the Webpage and other third parties can access all data, however, they are not allowed to use them for any other purpose than described in point 6., nor transfer or sell them to any unappointed third parties.
+The staff of the Webpage and appointed third parties can access all data, however, they are not allowed to use them for any other purpose than described in section 6., nor transfer or sell them to any unappointed third parties.

 8. To whom is data transferred?